kdee15/Konstruct/README.md

 ## Contribute

 Any and all help in making Konstruct an awesome framework is appreciated.
+There are some guidelines to use when doing so though, just keep us all sane :)

-Please check out <code>documentation/contribute.html</code>
+Please check out the CONTRIBUTING.md file.

 <hr />